Available in Classic and VPC

 Manage lock

-If you set object lock (WORM: Write Once Read Many) on a bucket, you can protect objects from being changed or deleted within a set period of time.
+If you configure object lock (WORM: Write Once Read Many) for a bucket, you can prevent objects from being changed or deleted during the configured period.
 You can prevent unexpected object deformation or deletion by setting object lock when storing an object for a long time.

 - This feature is available for corporate customers.
-The individual customer can apply for this feature through Customer inquiry.
+Individual customers can apply for this feature through Customer Support.

-- However, mid-term cancellation and membership cancellation are not allowed after setting object lock, so please decide carefully.
+- Early termination and membership withdrawal are not allowed, so please select carefully.

-- Object lock can't be canceled during the set period, but the maximum retention period and default retention period can be changed.
+- Object lock cannot be canceled during the set period, but the maximum retention period and default retention period can be changed.

 - Object lock can be set when creating a bucket or when the bucket is empty.